-&lt;sup>40 ISO New England Inc. and New England Power Pool Participants Comm., 184 FERC ¶ 61,082 (Aug.
+46 ISO New England Inc. and New England Power Pool Participants Comm., 184 FERC ¶ 61,082 (Aug.
 4, 2023) ("IEP Parameter Updates Order").

 Request for Rehearing Denied by Operation of Law; Allegheny Notice.
-As previously reported, Public Interest Organizations ("PIOs") requested rehearing of the IEP Parameter Updates Order.
-On October 6, 2023, the FERC issued a "Notice of Denial of Rehearing by Operation of Law and Providing for Further Consideration".
-That Notice confirmed that the 60-day period during which a petition for review of the IEP Parameter Updates Order can be filed with an appropriate federal court was triggered when the FERC did not act on the requests for rehearing and/or clarification of the IEP Parameter Updates Order.
+As previously reported, Public Interest Organizations ("PIOs")47 requested rehearing of the IEP Parameter Updates Order.
+On October 6, 2023, the FERC issued a "Notice of Denial of Rehearing by Operation of Law and Providing for Further Consideration".48 That Notice confirmed that the 60-day period during which a petition for review of the IEP Parameter Updates Order can be filed with an appropriate federal court was triggered when the FERC did not act on the requests for rehearing and/or clarification of the IEP Parameter Updates Order.
+As of the date of this Report, there is no evidence that any party has petitioned a federal court for review of the IEP Parameters Update Order.
 The Notice also indicated that the FERC would address, as is its right, the rehearing request in a future order, and may modify or set aside its order, in whole or in part, "in such manner as it shall deem proper."
-If you have any questions concerning this proceeding, please contact Rosendo Garza (860-275-0660; rgarza@daypitney.com).